Why Is My Check Engine Light On?

 Even before you scan the code, the way the car feels can help narrow things down.

-In simple terms: the warning light tells you there is a problem, but the way the car behaves tells you where to start looking first.
+The warning light tells you there is a problem, but the way the car behaves helps you choose where to start.

 When It Is Not Safe to Keep Driving